January 8, 2020

 Therefore, in this blog, Student Cover tries to inform readers about the possible impact of changing or leaving a study program midway in the US, on the ongoing student loan.
 We have put up 5 scenarios where a change might occur.

-The volume of loan that lenders, especially the NBFCs (Non-Banking Financial Companies), are willing to lend is determined to a large extent by the institution’s individual rating.
+The volume of student loan that lenders, especially the NBFCs (Non-Banking Financial Companies), are willing to lend is determined to a large extent by the institution’s individual rating.
 For example, NBFCs can lend up to Rs.
 45 Lakhs to student for pursuing a degree in STEM in those institutions rated ‘A+’, up to Rs.
 40 Lakhs for the ones rated ‘A-‘, Rs.
 40 Lakhs for ‘B+’, Rs.
 35 Lakhs for ‘B-‘, Rs.
 30 Lakhs for ‘C+’ and Rs.
 25 Lakhs for ‘C’ rated institutions.
+If a student moves from low ranked institution to a higher ranked one, the lender may increase the sanctioned amount to meet the shortfall in fee if the fee charged by the new institution is higher than the previous one for the same study program.

 In the event of a student deciding to change the stream and move from, say STEM to Humanities, he or she will most probably have to restart the program from the beginning.
 In such as scenario, the student has to reapply for education loan for new program.
 This may even lead to the lending institution offering a different type of loan.
 For example, if a student shifts from STEM program for which NBFCs offer unsecured loans (loans without collateral), to a program in Humanities stream, the lender may ask the student to apply for secured loan (loans against collateral).

-If a student decides to pursue a study program in a different stream as well as a different institution, it may require the student to re-apply for a fresh loan.
+If a student decides to pursue a study program in a different stream as well as a different institution, it may require the student to re-apply for a fresh student loan.
 So, if the student moves from STEM program to a non-STEM program, he or she will have to apply for secured loan for that program.
 Since secured and unsecured loans have different rates of interest, the rate of interest (RoI) applicable in the old as well as new loan will be the secured loan RoI.
-However, the due date for repayment in the form of EMIs will remain the same i.e. the date fixed for the start of EMI for the first loan.
+However, the due date for repayment in the form of EMIs will remain the same i.e. the date fixed for the start of EMI for the first study abroad education loan.

 If a student decides to leave studies altogether and return back to India, he or she will have to start repaying the loan six months after leaving the course.
-However, the Equated Monthly Installments (EMIs) that he or she will have to pay will be calculated on the amount disbursed to the student to pay for tuition fees and other expenses and not the total volume of loan sanctioned by the bank.
+However, the Equated Monthly Installments (EMIs) that he or she will have to pay will be calculated on the amount disbursed to the student to pay for tuition fees and other expenses and not the total volume of abroad education loan sanctioned by the bank.

 When a student changes or leaves a study program, the education loan status also changes.
 If a student merely transfers from one program to another in the same department, he or she may not face much difficulty in convincing the lender to continue financing the program.
 However, if either the institution or the stream changes, the student may either have to apply for fresh loan or seek an increase in the sanctioned amount.
 If a student quits studies altogether, the EMI starts six months succeeding the termination of the study program.